 A program of scheduled maintenance should be set up and documented according to your application and the frequency you use this machine.
-The following is a list of important items that should be included in a scheduled maintenance program.
+The following is a list of important items that should be included in a scheduled maintenance program:

-1. EVERY 250 HOURS OR THREE MONTHS:

-A. Check the clearance between the punch barrels (A) and the punch barrel guides (B).
+- MACHINE.
+REFER TO SECTIONS 4.6 AND 4.7 FOR THIS. - 1.
+EVERY 250 HOURS OR THREE MONTHS: - A. Check the clearance between the punch barrel (A) and the punch barrel guide (B).
 FOR PARTS IDENTIFICATION, SEE FIGURE 8 ON THE FOLLOWING PAGE.